dojo/dapi/README.md

 It's not, well not compared to the original code it was ported from.
 The original API viewer is [here](https://github.com/wkeese/api-viewer) (also, many thanks to [wkeese](https://github.com/wkeese) for writing the dapi exporter for js-doc-parse which makes loading and parsing a breeze compared to loading/parsing XML).

-This respository is *just a port of the exisiting PHP code to node.js*, however it's main aims are to remove the PHP dependency for viewing API docs and leverage node.js instead (eat what you preach), make it simpler to change the UI (templating, seperating logical UI code from the data) and be able to generate a *static output* of the API documentation if needed.
+This repository is *just a port of the exisiting PHP code to node.js*, however it's main aims are to remove the PHP dependency for viewing API docs and leverage node.js instead (eat what you preach), make it simpler to change the UI (templating, separating logical UI code from the data) and be able to generate a *static output* of the API documentation if needed.

 You want to use this if:
 ----------------------------